Yandex Cloud

 Delegate your domain name by specifying the addresses of the Yandex Cloud ns1.yandexcloud.net. and ns2.yandexcloud.net. name servers at your registrar.

-Test the availability of domain names in the public zoneTest the availability of domain names in the public zone
+Test domain name resolution in the public DNS zoneTest domain name resolution in the public DNS zone

-Make sure that the created record points to the VM's public IP address.
+Make sure the created record resolves to the VM's public IP address.
 Run the following command on your computer:

 host www.example.com ns1.yandexcloud.net.